danielharrell/Junior-Math-Schedule-w-Supplement/README.md

 - [ ] For Cantor supplement: correct missing reference in note to Sect.
 13
 - [ ] For Cantor supplement: Add "Cantorian Argument for Incompleteness" mentioned in note on Sect.
 13
 - [ ] For Cantor supplement: Mention Cartesian plane coordinates argument in Section 13 for earlier sections.
+- [ ] Add Proportion, Variation and Equation to schedule with link

 ### Possible To Do's
   <details>